Lokeshkhati/SlickUI-ComponentLibrary/README.md

 ## Installation

-To use this component library or specific component in your project -
+To use this component library in your project -

 Just add following lines of code in a `<head/>` tag of your html file.